How Long Does a Federal Background Check Take? View the Full Timeline

 Report GeneratedTotal Time: 7-21 days

-How Long Does A Background Check Take For Federal Employment
+How Long Does a Background Check Take for Federal Employment

 There are tons of different jobs in the federal government and the background check requirements for each job vary widely, so answering questions like “how long does a federal background check take?”
 Can get a little bit tricky.